skamal13/discussion/README.md

 Space complexity is always O(n).
 This is because the list have to store the elements somewhere, in this case using arrays.

 ### 4) Advanced: Improvements on the algorithm? parallelize using multithreading/multiprocessing
-this is improvements multiprocessing using multiprocessing datatypes in python. https://github.com/skamal13/discussion/blob/main/merge_sort_multiprocessing.py
+This is improvements multiprocessing using multiprocessing datatypes in python. https://github.com/skamal13/discussion/blob/main/merge_sort_multiprocessing.py

 ### 5) Advanced: What is the recurrence relation of this particular algorithm?